Angelina (French singer): The Voice Kids

 Angelina always liked to watch the French version of The Voice Kids, and when she heard that there was going to be a casting for the show nearby, she decided to try her luck and was selected to perform in front of Bruno Berberes, The Voice casting director.
 Seven more preselection stages followed before she reached the blind audition.
-She was nine at the time.
+She was ten at the time.
 (That was the fourth season of the show and that would be televised from 19 August to 30 September 2017.)

 For her blind audition, which became the first televised audition of the first episode, Angelina performed Synapson's "All in You".
 Before climbing on stage, she declared: "This is the greatest day of my whole life, and if a chair turns around, I'll be the happiest person in the world."
 When she got all three judges turning their chairs, she picked Patrick Fiori for her coach.